lynton-dev/VSCode-File-Tab-Rename/README.md

 - Right-click on any file tab to see a "Rename File" option in the context menu
 - Input validation to prevent invalid file names
 - Automatic handling of open files (closes and reopens after rename)
-- Error handling and user feedback
+- Error handling

-## Installation
+## Download and Install

-1. Create a new folder for your extension
-2. Copy all the provided files into the folder
+1. Downoad the latest `file-tab-rename-xxx.vsix` file from [Latest Release](https://github.com/lynton-dev/VSCode-File-Tab-Rename/releases/latest/).
+2. In Visual Studio Code, press Ctrl+Shift+P (or Cmd+Shift+P on Mac) to open the Command Palette.
+3. Search for and run "Extensions: Install from VSIX".
+4. Select the previously downloaded `file-tab-rename-xxx.vsix` file.
-3. Open the folder in VS Code
+5. Reload the VS Code window.
-4. Run `npm install` to install dependencies
-5. Press `F5` to launch a new Extension Development Host window
-6. Test the extension by right-clicking on file tabs

 ## Usage